 In Colossians 2:16-17, Paul wrote to the Church at Colosse and told them not to let anyone judge them about what they ate and drank or with respect to special days or the Sabbath, and he pointed out that those things were a “shadow” of the things to come but the reality was Christ.
 So the Sabbath was a shadow that pointed to the reality of the “Sabbath-rest” that we all have in Christ, of which the best is yet to come.

 Occasionally people who think God still commands believers to keep the Sabbath assert that the word “Sabbath” in Colossians does not refer to the Jewish Sabbath, but it does.
 The Greek word is sabbaton (#4521 σάββατον), and it is the same word that is used for the Jewish Sabbath in the Septuagint and the New Testament to refer to the Sabbath.
-In fact, in the New Testament the word sabbaton occurs almost 70 times and it is only used two ways: for the weekly Sabbath or a special Sabbath, and also to mean “a week,” and it is only used to refer to a week about a dozen times, and in the majority of those uses “sabbath” is plural, “sabbaths” (cp.
+In fact, in the New Testament the word sabbaton occurs almost 70 times and it is only used two ways: firstly, for the weekly Sabbath or a special Sabbath, and secondly in its idiomatic use to mean “a week,” and it is only used to refer to a week about a dozen times, and in the majority of those uses “sabbath” is plural, “sabbaths” (cp.
 Matt.
 28:1; Mark 16:2; Acts 20:7).
 There is no place in the New Testament where sabbaton is used of some kind of general “rest.”
 Thus there is no lexical or contextual reason to say that in Colossians 2 the word “Sabbath” does not include referring to the regular weekly Sabbath.

 Can a person keep the Sabbath or a special day if they want to?
 Certainly.
 Paul wrote, “One person judges one day to be above another day, while another judges every day alike.
 Each person must be fully convinced in his own mind” (Rom.
 14:5).